nikitavoloboev/data/productivity/flow/Rules.md

 - Always have water next to me.
 Drink water when taking breaks and take breaks.
 - Set deadlines for all things.
 Adjust plan according to the deadlines.
 - Sound of rain and thunderstorm is the best sound to write code to.
+- Limit distractions.
+Strive to increase signal to noise ratio.

 ## Anki
  - Post all my anki decks in the wiki here under [anki decks](../anki/anki-decks.md)